• Areas of Law

 Demerit Points NSW – Speeding Fines

-When receiving an on the spot fine by police or a traffic infringement in the mail, it is important to consider how many demerit points NSW traffic offences accumulate.
+When receiving an on the spot fine speeding fine by police or a traffic infringement in the mail, it is important to consider how many demerit points NSW traffic offences accumulate.
 The most common infringement notice that is issued is for speeding offences.

 We often receive calls from clients once it is too late; usually, in circumstances where they paid a fine to only realise afterwards that it accumulated enough demerit points to incur a suspension.
 Payment of the fine also means that the opportunity to successfully defend the speeding offence is foregone.